 Affordable Underwater Camera

-This is true, exhilarating.
-Not all cellphones can take pictures underwater.
-Hence, I recommend a little camera that won’t get damaged easily to take photographs both on land and underwater.
+Not all cell phones can take pictures underwater.
+Hence, I recommend a little camera that won’t get damaged easily to photograph on land and underwater.

 See Related: Travel Hacking 101

-These are some amazing things to do during your trip to Thailand.
+These are some fantastic things to do during your trip to Thailand.

 Ride a Tuk Tuk